fssa-batch3/sasikumar.saminathan__web_project/README.md

 ### Create an account

-Scenario 1:
+Scenario 1 :
-Successfully create an account Steps:
+Successfully create an account Steps :
 Click the login buttton if your are a new user sign up in the given signup page.
 Enter the required information such as name, email,phone number and password.
 Click the "Register" button.
 Expected Result: The user is redirected to the login page.

 ### Login

+Scenario 1:
-Scenario 1: Successfully login in to account Steps: Navigate to the login page.
+Successfully login in to account Steps: Navigate to the login page.
 Enter the required information such as email, and password.
 Click the "login" button.
-Expected Result : The user is redirected to the home page.
+Expected Result :
+The user is redirected to the home page.

 ### Your Profile:
+Scenario 1 :
 Click My account There you can update your information except email.
-Click logout you can logout from your existing account
+Click logout you can logout from your existing account.
+Click edit you can update your information except email and save button for save the edited information.

+### product create :
+Scenario 1 :
+steps
+1. after you create seller account you see the create product option in banner in homepage.
+2. if you click the button you can see the product creating page.
+3. you want to fill the informations about the products in that inputs.

+ expected results :
+ - you can see the product containers in homepage